-“Small Apartment Investors” goal is to help apartment owners of 5-50 units to create $200,000 in net annual residual income.
+“Small Apartment Investors” goal is to help people successfully buy and manage apartments that are 5-50 units.
 We do this by following this formula for success, in exact order:

 Mindset +Skill set + Performance = Results.

-Here are some things to think about concerning money.
+Here are some things to think about concerning about money.
 Money will buy:

 - A house but not a home

 - Knowledge but not wisdom.

 To reach your financial goals, knowledge is required.
 Knowledge in understanding what to do, and how to do it.
 That knowledge followed with action will then set you up for success.
 Here is a little story to explain it better.